SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Learn More: Japantown

 SF Giants: The San Francisco Giants kick of their season in early April.
-Get ready to watch exciting games at Oracle Park (formerly AT&T Park) in SF's SoMa District!
-Click here for additional details.
+Get ready to watch exciting games at Oracle Park in SF's SoMa District!
+Find a schedule of this year's games.

 SF Theater: Every month in SF, you will find a variety of theater productions.
 They range from well known shows such as the The Lion King and Hamilton, to smaller performances in intimate settings.
 Click here for ticketing details and the full theater calendar for this April.